lucasconstantino/next-cache-tags/README.md

 #### 2. Expiration Time

 The easist way possible is also the most widely used one: invalidating the cache on a fixed interval.
-This is often referred to as Time to Live (TTL).
+This is what we know as Time to Live (TTL).

 In Next.js, there are two main ways to implement TTL cache: